-Ref # Project/ development Description and proposed timing Potential interaction with the project Strategic infrastructure priorities (with potential to be constructed prior to 2055) 6 Western Sydney Freight Line and Intermodal Terminal The Western Sydney Freight Line is a proposed, dedicated freight rail line connection between the Western Parkland City and Port Botany.
+Ref # Project/ development Description and proposed timing Potential interaction with the project Strategic infrastru Strategic infrastructure priorities (with potential to be constructed prior to 2055) 6 Western Sydney Freight Line and Intermodal Terminal The Western Sydney Freight Line is a proposed, dedicated freight rail line connection between the Western Parkland City and Port Botany.
 The need for a dedicated freight rail line between Western Sydney and Port Botany was identified as part of the NSW Freight and Port Plan (2018-2023) (NSW Government, 2018).
 Adjacent to WSI with potential to contribute to local and regional cumulative impacts.
 In 2020 the NSW Government announced and protected the final corridor for the western end of the freight line.
 Work on finalising and protecting the eastern end of the corridor is underway.
 7 Outer Sydney Orbital The Outer Sydney Orbital is a proposed corridor for a motorway and freight rail line in Western Sydney.
-Adjacent to WSI with potential to contribute to regional cumulative impacts.
-Transport for NSW has consulted on a recommended corridor of land for the Outer Sydney Orbital for a possible future motorway and freight rail line.
-8 Sydney Metro expansions Future Sydney Metro extensions been identified (although remain uncommitted).
+Adjacent to WSI with potential to contribute Transport for NSW has consulted on a recommended corridor of land for the Outer Sydney Orbital for a possible future motorway and freight rail line to regional cumulative impacts.
+8 Sydney Metro expansions Future Metro extensions been identified (although remain uncommitted).
 The timing of these projects is unknown and subject to business cases.
-These could include: Within the study area with the potential to contribute to regional cumulative impacts. the north-west line extending from St Marys to Schofields, connecting to the WSI line a south-west line extending from the Aerotropolis to Macarthur.
-Prior to the Sydney Metro expansion announcement corridors for a north-west and south-west rail links had been identified by Transport for NSW in 2020.
-9 Western Sydney fuel pipeline The NSW Government is undertaking preliminary work to identify route options for a fuel pipeline corridor to WSI and surrounds.
+These could include: Within the study area with the potential to contribute to regional the Northwest line extending from St Marys to Schofields, connecting to the Western Sydney Airport line cumulative impacts. a southwest line extending from Aerotropolis to Macarthur.
+9 Western Sydney fuel pipeline The NSW Government is undertaking preliminary work to identify route options for a fuel pipeline corridor to Western Sydney Airport and surrounds.
 Construction and operation unlikely until the 2030s.
 Adjacent to WSI with potential to contribute to local and regional cumulative impacts.
-Proposed aviation n developments 10 Sydney (Kingsford Smith) Airport A number of potential, future key developments have been identified in the Sydney Airport Master Plan (2039) (SACL, 2019).
+Proposed aviation Proposed aviation developments 10 Sydney (Kingsford Smith) Airport A number of potential, future key developments have been identified in the Sydney Airport Master Plan (2039) (SACL, 2019).
 Proposed developments are within the 20-year planning horizons for aviation and non-aviation development and infrastructure.
-The Master Plan outlines potential and proposed developments via specific development plans, to support the forecast increase in passenger numbers and aircraft movements to 2039 including: Within the study area with the potential to contribute to regional cumulative impacts.
-Terminal Development Plan Airfield Development Plan Commercial Development Plan Ground Transport Development Plan Utilities Development Plan.
+The Master Plan outlines potential and proposed developments via a specific development plans, to support the forecast increase in passenger numbers and aircraft movements to 2039 including: Within the study area with the potential to contribute to regional cumulative impacts.
+Terminal Development Plan Airfield Development Plan Commercial Development Plan Cround Transport Development Plan Ground Transport Development Plan Utilities Development Plan. - Othities Development Flam.